This document constitutes part of a prospectus covering securities that have been registered under the Securities Act of 1933.

 •At the outset of a loan, Participants may choose whether they will pay both principal and interest during the term of the loan or interest only until the loan becomes due and payable in full.

 •Any loan is due and payable in full, with any and all interest to the date of repayment, upon the earliest of (i) the sale of the Shares that were purchased with the loan proceeds, (ii) the expiration of the term of the loan, (iii) the date the Participant’s employment ceases and (iv) the date the Participant is removed from a United States payroll.
+For purposes of clause (iii) in the preceding sentence, a Participant who is on continuous unpaid leave (other than for military leave) for more than six (6) months will be treated as ceasing employment on the first day following the sixth month of such unpaid leave.
 The timing of the repayment is determined as follows:

 •Immediately upon the sale of the Shares that were purchased with the loan proceeds or upon the expiration of the term of a loan, or